johnbrc/MPD-Distribution/content/syllabus/MPD Syllabus.md

 **Modules MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic community.

 > In the metaphor of the maize plant, the growth and multiplication of maize represents the growth and multiplication of messianic community.
-MPD refers to characteristic processes of growth and multiplication as *dynamics*.[^*Dynamic* derives from a Greek word, *dunamis*, meaning power; it refers to forces stimulating change or progress within a system or process.]
-Hence, the *dynamics of messianic community* refer to the unique, spiritual forces that stimulate its characteristic development, growth, structure, shape and fruit.
+MPD refers to characteristic processes of growth and multiplication as *dynamics* (forces stimulating change or progress within a system or process).
+Hence, the *dynamics of messianic community* refer to the unique, spiritual forces stimulating its characteristic development, growth, structure, shape and fruit.

 ![][mp-dynamics]